 Figure S1.
-Time series of the mass of the largest Chinook salmon caught in the Tengu Derby (top), and the number of fish ≥ 5 pounds in light blue and ≥ 10 in dark blue divided by the number of participating anglers each year (bottom).
+Time series of the mass of the largest Chinook salmon caught in the Tengu Derby (top), and the number of fish ≥ 5 pounds in light blue and ≥ 10 pounds in dark blue divided by the number of participating anglers each year (bottom).